Company director and manager jailed for 'sustained period of deception' in multi-million ANZ loan fraud

 Two men were caught using several forged documents to secure bank loans worth millions of dollars in the hope it would save their company.
 But when the music stopped - ANZ were left out of pocket.
 Sam Hurley reports.

-A company director and its manager have been jailed after the "merry-go-round stopped" and they were caught using forged documents to con ANZ into advancing more than $8 million.
+A company's director and its manager have been jailed after the "merry-go-round stopped" and they were caught using forged documents to con ANZ into advancing more than $8 million.

-Siu Shun Ho, also known as Henry, and Christopher John Christie's fraud came when Ho was the sole director of International View Limited (IVL) and Christie acted as the general manager, the Herald can reveal today.
+The fraud by Siu Shun Ho, also known as Henry, and Christopher John Christie was committed when Ho was the sole director of International View Limited (IVL) and Christie acted as the general manager, the Herald can reveal today.

-IVL was involved in the importation of computer parts from Asia which were then on-sold in New Zealand.
+IVL was involved in importing computer parts from Asia which were then on-sold in New Zealand.

 Court documents released to the Herald reveal the extent of what the judge called "serious and sustained fraudulent offending".

-Between August 2016 and September 2016, Ho submitted six trade loans with forged invoices attached to HSBC New Zealand requesting a loan of $1,720,450, the documents show.
+Between August and September in 2016 Ho submitted six trade loans with forged invoices attached to HSBC New Zealand requesting a loan of $1,720,450, the documents show.

-In October 2016, Christie emailed instructions to ANZ, requesting eight payments totalling $1,720,450 to be made to HSBC to settle IBL's trade loan, court documents show.
+In October 2016, Christie emailed instructions to ANZ, requesting eight payments totalling $1,720,450 to be made to HSBC to settle IVL's trade loan, court documents show.

 In support of the email Christie, now 57, also attached eight forced HSBC transaction detail documents, five forged DHL waybill shipping dockets, three forged purchase orders and a forged inventory summary from IVL.